HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 1. Currently, only HTML and Folder components are the supported components of this feature.
 2. Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
 3. If a published component has a draft version, the feature will pull and push into the draft version.
-4. The Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.
+4. The LiveSync Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.